Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics

 We propose the measure of complexity of a wavefunction (for the moment neglecting spin) is given by its relative volume in configuration space, as defined in the previous section.
 Configuration space has $3N$ dimensions for a system of $N$ particles so that the dimensionality of a `volume' in this space will vary with the number of particles represented by the wavefunction.
 However, the relative volume is the number of cells occupied by the wavefunction and so is a dimensionless quantity.
 A fuller discussion of the relation between relative volume and complexity, and a possible link between relative volume, entropy and the arrow of time, is given in \citet{leckey1998, leckey2016}.

 We assume that the wavefunction of a quantum system will collapse, or split, when it reaches a certain critical relative volume in configuration space.
-What a `collapse or split' of the wavefunction amounts to is explained in the following section.
+What a `collapse or split' of the wavefunction amounts to is explained in the following sections.
 This modified quantum mechanics that involves an altered dynamics associated with the critical complexity of wavefunctions we label Critical Complexity Quantum Mechanics (CCQM).
-The collapse or split is a non-linear mechanism akin to that invoked in standard quantum mechanics by the process of measurement.
-However, in CCQM the collapse is triggered by a well defined physical mechanism independent of the presence of observation or measurement, thus providing a mechanism for solving the measurement problem.

-\section{Wavefunction collapse in CCQM}
+\section{Wavefunction Collapse in CCQM}

 We propose that there exists a critical relative volume in configuration space such that, when the wavefunction reaches this volume, it will undergo a non-linear collapse, resulting in the relative volume reducing below the critical relative volume.